Triston Casas Player Props: Red Sox vs. Reds

 Triston Casas At The Plate

-- Casas is hitting .199 with six doubles, six home runs and 25 walks.
+- Casas is batting .192 with six doubles, six home runs and 25 walks.

-- Casas will look to extend his four-game hitting streak.
-He's batting .333 over the course of his last outings.
+- In 47.8% of his 46 games this season, Casas has picked up at least one hit.
+He's also had four multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.